x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/monitor-dags.md

 ## CollectOverMetrics.ps1 script
 <a name="CollectOver"> </a>

-Exchange 2016 includes a script called CollectOverMetrics.ps1, which can be found in the Scripts folder.
+Exchange Server includes a script called CollectOverMetrics.ps1, which can be found in the Scripts folder.
 CollectOverMetrics.ps1 reads DAG member event logs to gather information about database operations (such as database mounts, moves, and failovers) over a specific time period.
 For each operation, the script records the following information:

 - Identity of the database